-A step-by-step tutorial for how to make professional looking DIY built-ins using IKEA Billy bookcases for vertical storage.
+A step-by-step tutorial for how to make professional looking DIY built-in bookshelves using IKEA Billy bookcases for vertical storage.

 If there is an Olympic event for building IKEA furniture, I think we just took home the gold medal.
-Because we just went all Billy bookcase crazy up in here.
+Because we just went all Billy DIY built in bookshelf crazy up in here.

 Our playroom /media room makeover is officially underway for Week 2 of the One Room Challenge!
 (If you missed Week 1, you can check it out here.)
 This is definitely one of the biggest projects we’ve ever done- besides our faux fireplace, wood beam doorway, concrete countertops, kitchen cabinet painting…

 Okay, you know what?
 I lied.
 This is our regular ol’ Saturday shenanigans.
 Our neighbors think we’re crazy.